 The City of Rocklin's public involvement and public participation program meets the requirements of the permit.
-The City publishes notices for public hearings in the local news-papers for site plan and subdivision reviews as well as other important actions taken by the City.
+The City publishes notices for public hearings in the local newspapers for site plan and subdivision reviews as well as other important actions taken by the City.
 The City provides opportunities for public comment at council, committee, and workshops meetings.
 In terms of the Stormwater Management Program, City Council approved updates to the City Of Rocklin's Construction Standards.

 General Plan.
 Both of these tasks involve committees made up of businesses, trade groups, and citizens reviewing and making recommendations to staff and/or our City Council.
 The General Plan Update contains provisions that comply with the provisions of the permit.
 The City Council's review of the City's illicit discharge and detection ordinance was noticed so the public had an opportunity to review and comment on it.
 Ordinance 901, Ordinance of the City Council of the City of Rocklin Adding Chapter 8.30 to the Rocklin Municipal Code Relating to Stormwater Runoff Pollution Control, became effective on November 25, 2005.
-Ordinance 904, Ordinance of the City Council of the City of Rocklin Adding the Control of Erosion and Sediment in the City of Rocklin, became effective February 10, 2006.
+Ordinance 904, Ordinance of the City Council of the City of Rocklin Adding Chapter 15.28 to the Rocklin Municipal Code Relating to Grading and the Control of Erosion and Sediment in the City of Rocklin, became effective February 10, 2006.